luciotato/LiteScript/source/Producer_c.lite.md

 It's a `var` keyword or we're declaring function parameters.
 In any case starts with the variable name

-          .out .type or 'void',' ', .name
+          .out .name

           declare valid .keyword

 If this VariableDecl come from a 'var' statement, we force assignment (to avoid subtle bugs, in LiteScript, 'var' declaration assigns 'undefined')

-          if .parent instanceof Grammar.VarStatement and .assignedValue
+          if .parent instanceof Grammar.VarStatement
-              .out ' = ',.assignedValue
+              .out ' = ',.assignedValue or 'undefined'

 else, this VariableDecl come from function parameters decl, if it has AssginedValue, we out assignment if ES6 is available.
 (ES6 implements 'default' for parameters, so `function myFunc(a=3)` is valid in ES6)

-          //else
+          else
-          //  if .assignedValue and .compilerVar('ES6')
+            if .assignedValue and .compilerVar('ES6')
-          //      .out ' = ',.assignedValue
+                .out ' = ',.assignedValue

     #end VariableDecl